ffengc/ffengc.github.io/_pages/about.md

 # 🧍‍♂️Biography

 I am Fengcheng Yu, a undergrad at [Sun Yat-sen University](https://www.sysu.edu.cn/).
 My interests mainly focus on operating system performance optimization, computer network performance optimization, distributed system design and architecture, virtualization research and development, machine learning, computer vision, autonomous driving, and automatic control.
 I will receive the Bachelor of Engineering degree from Sun Yat-sen University in June 2025.
 From 2022 to 2023, I had the honor to conduct scientific research and study in Professor [Calvin Yu-Chian Chen (陈语谦)](https://www.ece.pku.edu.cn/info/1053/2659.htm)'s (Director of AI for Science (AI4S) at Peking University). laboratory, YCLab.
 From 2024 to 2025, I had the honor to conduct scientific research and study in Professor [Tan Guang (谭光)](https://ise.sysu.edu.cn/teacher/teacher01/1354976.htm)'s laboratory.
 My resume is available upon request.

+In January 2025, I was admitted to the CS32 master's program 25 fall at the [University of Southern California (USC)](https://www.usc.edu/).
 If you would like to chat, feel free to reach out.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 📚 Education
+- **University of Southern California** *2025-2027*
+  - Grad, MS in Computer Science (CS32);

 - **Sun Yat-sen University** *2021-2025*
   - Undergraduate, Intelligence Science and Technology, Computer Science; GPA: 3.9/4.0, 3.9/5.0;
   - Undergrad TA for *Operating Systems* and *Advanced programming (C++ programming)*;